sauce-archives/help/docs/tools/automation.md

 permalink: docs/testing-tools/automation/
 ---

-We support multiple Open source frameworks to test your app or webapp on real mobile devices.
+Run your automated tests for your mobile app or website on real physical devices.
+The following open-source frameworks are supported:

 + <a href="/docs/testing-tools/automation/appium/">Appium</a>
++ Robotium
++ Espresso